dds-bridge/dds/readme.txt

-DDS 1.1.9,  Bo Haglund 2008-09-07
+DDS 1.1.12,  Bo Haglund 2011-10-21

-For Win32, DDS compiles with Visual C++ 2005 Express edition and the Mingw port of gcc 3.4.2.
+For Win32, DDS compiles with Visual C++ 2010 Express edition and the Mingw port of gcc.

 When using Visual C++, the statement
 #include "stdafx.h" at the beginning of dds.cpp must be uncommented.

 Linking with an application using DDS
 -------------------------------------